wmroboticsclub/wmroboticsclub.github.io/README.md

 ## Maintenance Walkthrough
 The screenshots are reused from SWC but the workflow is the same~

-(Of course if you had the right permissions, you could directly edit the website and push to master, but these instructions are written for the more general club body who may not have write permissions.)
+(Of course if you had the right permissions, you could directly edit the website and push to master, but these instructions are written for the more general club body who may not have write permissions.
+There are also a wide variety of ways to do this, but this is one example.)

 Prerequities: Github account, read access to this repo